adl-whd/web-app/README.md

 **The Challenges/Difficulties in developing the application**

+   **Adly**

    **Nasreen**
    1. I find the database part to be the most challenging, especially when the submitted data doesn't always get stored correctly in the phpMyAdmin tables.

    **Nur Amira Nabila**
    1. has problem connected page with sidebar. having a hard time to merge layout page with sidebar layout
    2. has an error on saving the room data. but the database save the data.

    **Nur Faizah Binti Omar**
    1. A key challenge in guest management is the inefficiency and inaccuracy of manually handling guest data,

+   **Farah Binti Mazlan**
+   1. The toughest part for me was getting the facility data to update properly without using a real database.
+Since everything happens on the same page, I had to make sure the info shows up correctly in the table every time I add or edit something.
+   2. I also faced difficulty ensuring that the form selections (dropdowns) worked correctly and updated the table immediately with visual indicators (✔ or ✖) and status tags (Active/Inactive).
+   3. It was also quite tricky to make sure the form inputs were connected properly to the backend.
+Making sure the form doesn’t let user save unless everything’s filled in took a lot of trial and error.